dshcheung/wdi7/basic_mvc_framework.md

 You might be thinking...
 Why go through all this trouble to do something I can already do with a simple setup?

-Well... you will find the answer below.
+Well... you will find the answer later on.